robberthalff/robberthalff/content/about/_index.md

 ### Hogeschool voor Economische Studies Amsterdam (1993-06 — 1996-04)

-  I did not finish this economic study, instead I took an offer to specialize myself in supporting mainframe applications which got me my first professional job.
+  I did not finish this study and instead I took an offer to specialize myself in supporting mainframe applications which got me my first professional job.